Typhoon Oscar: Preparations and impact

 Dozens of domestic flights and sea ferries were canceled.
 Storm and flood warnings were issued across most of Japan's eastern coastal and central areas.

 As the typhoon's center moved north, the most powerful area near its center touched coastal areas southeast of Tokyo.
 At 6 A.M. on September 17, the typhoon was centered almost directly over Aoga Island, 225 miles south of Tokyo, moving north-northeast at 21 miles per hour.
 Forecasters predicted that Tokyo would receive up to 12 inches of rain over 36 hours.
 Seven major train lines and subways in and around Tokyo reduced service.
 There were no immediate reports of injuries, but wind-carried objects, such as tree branches, hurt at least 20 people and sudden wind gusts knocked people down.

 Typhoon Oscar's winds reached 174 kilometres per hour (108 miles per hour), making it comparable to Typhoon Ida that killed 1,269 people in 1958 and 5,098 from Typhoon Vera in 1959 in the Tokyo-Yokohama area.
-It was one of the most powerful typhoons to hit Japan since World War II dealt the east coast a glancing blow before veering out to sea.
+It was one of the most powerful typhoons to hit Japan since World War II, dealing the east coast a glancing blow before veering out to sea.
 Two people were killed, and three were missing.